How to tour Europe in a Motorhome-the ULTIMATE guide

 Toll Pass

-We LOVE our European toll pass.
+I LOVE the European toll pass.
 It’s sooooooo satisfying being able to sweep past all the huge queues at some of the tolls and go through the automated toll pass lane in France.
 It also works if you’re motorhome touring in Spain & Portugal.
-The best bit for us is not having to worry to find the change at each toll- it just sends you a bill at the end of the month which is paid automatically by Direct Debit so its one less thing we need to worry about!
+The best bit is not having to worry to find the change at each toll- it just sends you a bill at the end of the month which is paid automatically by Direct Debit so its one less thing I need to worry about!

 Tyres & Snow chains